 Introduction / History

 By the 1300s, the Arabs ruled the region, causing conflict with the Berbers until the end of the 1600s.
-The Saharawi are descendants of these two groups and their slaves.
-Until 1904 when Spain gained control, the Saharawis were threatened by Morocco's desire to annex the Western Sahara region.
-Since Spain's withdrawal in 1976, many Saharawi have fled to Algerian refugee camps, returned to the deserts, or joined the Polisario, which continues to demand independence from Morocco.
+The Sahrawi are descendants of these two groups and their slaves.
+Until 1904 when Spain gained control, the Sahrawis were threatened by Morocco's desire to annex the Western Sahara region.
+Since Spain's withdrawal in 1976, many Sahrawi have fled to Algerian refugee camps, returned to the deserts, or joined the Polisario, which continues to demand independence from Morocco.
 Others have made their way into European countries like Spain and France in hopes of finding peace and prosperity.

 Where are they located?

-France's Saharawi population is mostly in Paris and Marseilles.
+France's Sahrawi population is mostly in Paris and Marseilles.

 What are their lives like?

-Along with their normal work schedules, the Saharawis are trying to convince the French majority to be sympathetic to the situation faced by Western Sahara where the Saharawis are in a state of low-level war with the Moroccans.
-Towards this end, the Saharawis have started an excellent football (soccer) team that is winning matches, and speaking out for their countrymen in Western Sahara.
+Along with their normal work schedules, the Sahrawis are trying to convince the French majority to be sympathetic to the situation faced by Western Sahara where the Sahrawis are in a state of low-level war with the Moroccans.
+Towards this end, the Sahrawis have started an excellent football (soccer) team that is winning matches, and speaking out for their countrymen in Western Sahara.